Colin Powell, first Black US secretary of state, dies of Covid-19 complications amid cancer battle - Local News 8

 Leaders mourn a ‘trailblazer and role model’

-Powell’s death was met with an outpouring of grief from former and current leaders, including former Vice President Dick Cheney, who served alongside Powell under Bush.
+Powell’s death was met with an outpouring of grief from former and current leaders, including President Joe Biden who described Powell a “dear friend” and a dedicated public servant who broke barriers.

+“Colin embodied the highest ideals of both warrior and diplomat.
+He was committed to our nation’s strength and security above all.
+Having fought in wars, he understood better than anyone that military might alone was not enough to maintain our peace and prosperity.
+From his front-seat view of history, advising presidents and shaping our nation’s policies, Colin led with his personal commitment to the democratic values that make our country strong.
+Time and again, he put country before self, before party, before all else — in uniform and out — and it earned him the universal respect of the American people,” Biden said.

 Defense Secretary Lloyd Austin said in remarks on Monday that in Powell he “lost a tremendous personal friend and mentor.”